karmarun/karma.link/README.md

 This makes it possible to build conventional apps that leverage blockchain technology where adequate.

 In contrast to software like the [Mist browser](https://github.com/ethereum/mist), karma.link is designed as an infrastructure tool for businesses.
-In this context, users act on behalf of the organization they represent, fulfilling their jobs as instructed by their employer instead of acting on their own prejudice.
+In this context, users act on behalf of the organization they represent, fulfilling their jobs as instructed by their employer instead of acting of their own accord.

 ## Features